Tuch/redux-action-generators/README.md

 # redux-action-generators
-You can use it instead redux-thunk to make your code cleaner
+Syntax sugar that you could use instead of redux-thunk to make your app cleaner

 ### Simple example.